wrr/rack-wwwhisper/heroku-doc.md

-To try wwwhisper-service, please send an email to wwwhisper-service@mixedbit.org.
+To enable wwwhisper add-on, please send an email to wwwhisper-service@mixedbit.org.

 [wwwhisper](http://addons.heroku.com/wwwhisper) is an